ObjectModules/deploy/Mapping.md

 Let go searching then.
 Try to put a keyword _<a href="https://www.google.com/search?q=best+food" target="_blank">'best food'</a>_ on Google Search.
 You will find a huge result which is processed by Google from may be more than a billion pages to choose.
 So which one you gonna eat?
 The top result?
 Are you sure if that is the best food for you?
 ##What we offer
+`_Just do the way they want.
+Not of what you think._` Let them find their way to help you get what you want.
 #What's Next
 ##How to put the parameter?
 ##Nonpattern Word (isogram)